manzt/anywidget/docs/src/pages/en/jupyter-widgets-the-good-parts.md

 ### Comparison with traditional Jupyter Widgets

-**anywidget** simplies creating your widget's front-end code.
+**anywidget** simplifies creating your widget's front-end code.
 Its only requirement is that your widget front-end code is a valid [JavaScript module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) and exports a function called `render`.
 This `render` function is similar to the traditional [`DOMWidgetView.render`](https://ipywidgets.readthedocs.io/en/8.0.2/examples/Widget%20Custom.html#Render-method).